 Why are operational projects essential for business performance?

 Operational projects do more than keep things running.
 They actively improve how your organization performs.
 By fixing inefficiencies, these projects free up time and money you can use elsewhere.
-Here’s where they make the biggest difference.
+The following areas represent where these initiatives make the most significant impact:

 Continuous improvement through systematic execution